Direct-to-Consumer (DTC) Advertising

 Responsible direct-to-consumer (DTC) advertising can play a role in increasing awareness about diseases, educating patients about treatment options, and fostering dialogue between patients and their healthcare providers.

 Amgen conducts DTC advertising only after physicians are sufficiently experienced with a product.
-Amgen proactively informs physicians of our intent to conduct DTC at least 30 days prior to DTC launch.
+Amgen proactively informs physicians of our intent to conduct DTC advertising at least 30 days prior to launch.
 In our product advertising, we present risk information prominently, clearly and in simple consumer language.
 We test our advertising to ensure both our benefit and risk messages are successfully communicated.